What is discovery research?

 Cutting-edge science gives us hope.

 Worldwide Cancer Research exclusively funds discovery research, the first step in the research journey, where scientists seek to uncover something new about the nature of cancer.

-Unfortunately, many funders have been moving away from supporting curiosity-based discovery research, towards projects with nearer-term impact.
+Because we cannot cure what we don't understand.

 In fact, there has been a 25% decline in funding for discovery research globally since 2006, even though it is a critical first step in the research journey.
+Every year, we have to turn down progressive ideas from the world’s brightest scientists, because we simply cannot fund them all.
 We are losing potential cures.

-This is why we have committed to support discovery research, as it is one of the best ways to achieve significant shifts in our understanding of cancer.
+That is why we have committed to support discovery research, as it is one of the best ways to achieve significant shifts in our understanding of cancer.
+We seek radical ideas and encourage scientists to ask big questions that could break new ground.
+By taking intellectual risks and exploring bold new concepts, we gather progressive and sometimes unexpected findings that could stop lives being cut short.

-It can take many years to turn early ideas into outcomes, but the greatest advances in knowledge often come from unexpected places.
+Curestarters support Worldwide Cancer Research because they know that it may take years to turn early ideas into outcomes, but that the most transformative advances often come from unexpected places.

 The cancer research journey: